 If you’d like you own family photo shoot while in Rome, you can arrange a private photo session.

 Easily one of the most recognizable and popular attractions in the world, the Rome Colosseum is a must-see attraction in Rome.
-In fact, it has been named by TripAdvisor as the most popular attraction in the world, so we highly recommend you buy your tickets or a baby-friendly tour online and try to get there when it opens.
+In fact, it has been named by TripAdvisor as the most popular attraction in the world, so we highly recommend you buy your advance tickets online and try to get there when it opens.

 Given its popularity, you may be wondering if you can bring a stroller to the Colosseum.
 Yes, you can bring a stroller to the Colosseum, but if possible, we recommend visiting the Colosseum with a baby carrier.
 We saw plenty of people visiting the Colosseum with their strollers, so there’s no issue bringing one but it will be much easier to get around with your baby in a carrier.